 Bangers and Sweet Potato Mash Hand Pies

-- 3 medium sweet potatoes, peeled and cut into 1-inch chunks
+- 3 sweet potatoes , peeled and cut into 1-inch chunks

 - 1 tablespoon butter